anydotcrypto/docs.any.sender/docs/coreClient/README.md

 ]);
 ```

-#### 5. Form the relay tx
+#### 5. Form the direct transaction

-The relay tx defines all the properties of what any.sender must do.
+The accountable tx defines all the properties of what any.sender must do.
 A relay tx is very similar to a normal transaction except for a few fields.
 You can read more about the individual fields [here](../relayTransaction.md).

 ```js
 const currentBlock = await provider.getBlockNumber();